 Still, don’t worry too much about the safety of the files on your WD Passport since it has software that lets you back everything up on a cloud service.
 That and the password protection plus encryption make this drive pretty safe.
 So if you need to archive data from an old computer or even simply store some important files, turn to the WD Passport as a trusty storage space.

-More Reliable Than a Passport
+More Than Just a Flash Drive

 What Is an External SSD?